scenic-views/scenic/README.md

 `db/views/search_results_v01.sql`, you will need to edit this file if you rename another views in this migration that is in this definition, so just rename it too accordingly ;-)
-The migration should look something like:
+The migration should look something like this:

 ```ruby
 class UpdateResultsToVersion2 < ActiveRecord::Migration